Peter Michael’s brace powers Oeygarden FK past KFUM | Goal.com

 Oeygarden FK silenced KFUM 3-1 in Monday’s Division 1 game with Peter Michael scoring two goals.

-Following their 6-1 obliteration at Ullensaker/Kisa, Oeygarden came into the clash with the ambition of ending their awful streak as languish in relegation water.
+Following their 6-1 obliteration at Ullensaker/Kisa, Oeygarden came into the clash with the ambition of ending their poor run of form as they languish in relegation waters.

-However, the hosts fought like a wounded animal to secure all points at stake.
+However, the hosts fought hard to secure all points at stake.
 First, Nigeria’s Charles Ezeh levelled matters in the 72nd minute after his shot beat goalkeeper Alexander Pedersen.

 That strike was the midfielder’s maiden goal in professional football since he commenced at Lillestrom in 2017.

-Two minutes later, Michael doubled the lead after converting Aune Heggeboe’s assist that was unstoppable by the opposing goalie.
+Two minutes later, Michael doubled the lead after converting Aune Heggeboe’s assist with a fierce shot which left the opposing goalie with no chance.

 He guaranteed victory for his team in the 77th minute.
-This time, Peter Nergaard was credited for giving the former Nigeria youth international the finish pass.
+This time, Peter Nergaard was credited for giving the former Nigeria youth international the final pass.

 For KFUM, one-cap Gambia international Dadi Gaye was not listed for the tie alongside Nigeria prospect Abdul-Basit Agouda.